pyOpenSci/python-package-guide/tutorials/intro.md

 ### Python packages and environments

-A Python package can be installed into a Python environment in the same way you might install NumPy or pandas.
+You can install a Python package into a Python environment in the same way you might install NumPy or pandas.
 Installing your package into an environment allows you to access it from any code run with that specific Python environment activated.